jurrehageman/crash_course/short/calibration_curve_copper.md

 |6.25                 |                 |                 |

 9. Set the spectrophotometer to a wavelength of 560 nm
-10. Fill a cuvet with 1 ml of demi water and blanc (set to zero)
+10. Fill a cuvette with 1 ml of demi water and blanc (set to zero)
-11. Fill another cuvet with 1 ml of a standard curve sample and measure.
+11. Fill another cuvette with 1 ml of a standard curve sample and measure.
 Note the value in your lab journal.
 Do this for all standard curve samples.
-12. Measure the absorption (OD) of the unknown sample.
+12. Measure the absorption (A 560nm) of the unknown sample.

 ## Processing lab data using a spreadsheet
-- Plot the OD values as a function of the copper sulphate concentration.
-The Beer–Lambert law predicts a lineair relationship between the protein concetration and the optical density.
+- Plot the absorption values as a function of the copper sulphate concentration.
+The Beer–Lambert law predicts a linear relationship between the protein concentration and the optical density.
 - Perform a linear regression on your data using Microsoft Excel:

 ![Copper Example](./copper/copper.png)